Help and advice for ex-offenders

 How long is it before convictions are spent?

 Certain criminal convictions are 'spent' or forgotten, after a rehabilitation period.
 This period varies according to the offence.
-For people aged 18 or over when convicted:

 Do I need to tell an employer about spent convictions?